 The amount of the death benefit guarantee reset fee ("reset fee") varies for each segregated fund and from time to time.
-The reset fee for each of the segregated funds is shown on each of the Fund Facts.
+The reset fee for each of the segregated funds is shown on each Fund Facts.

 The reset fee is a percentage of the market value of the segregated fund units allocated to your policy.
 We calculate the reset fee for each segregated fund and deduct the fee as one amount by redeeming units once a year on each anniversary of the fund entry date.
 The reset fee will cease after the last anniversary of the fund entry date prior to the annuitant turning age 70.
-You may elect which segregated fund the reset fee is to be charged to otherwise the reset fee will be taken from a fund based on our then-current administrative rules.
+Subject to our then-current administrative rules, you may elect which segregated fund the reset fee is to be charged to otherwise the reset fee will be taken from a fund based on our then-current administrative rules.

+When the units redeemed are held under the deferred sales charge option or low-load deferred sales charge options, any applicable redemption charge will apply.
 For a non-registered policy, these redemptions may result in a taxable capital gain or loss.
 You are responsible for any income tax reporting and payments that may be required.